Forecasted Treatment Effects

+Regarding the choice of basis functions, Theorems \ref{th:Unbiasedness1} and \ref{th:Unbiasedness2} imply that this choice only matters for unbiasedness when the DGP has a deterministic time trend, in which case the basis functions need to be correctly specified to ensure unbiasedness (up to the order).
+When the DGP is mean stationary or has a stochastic trend, the choice of basis functions does not matter for unbiasedness.
 Basis functions may be chosen based on the time series properties of pre-treatment outcomes.
 Polynomial time trends seem to be a natural choice of basis functions for DGPs with deterministic trends.\footnote{In applications using difference-in-differences (DiD) methods it is typical to assume the presence of time trends (mostly linear) that are common between control and treatment groups.
-Our results make it clear that a linear time trend can only be dealt with by either using a control group or, when a control group is not available, by using (at least two) pre-treatment time periods to model the trend (which leads to our polynomial regression)} Other basis functions could be used, e.g., periodicity could be captured by Fourier basis functions.
-Our practical recommendation, and what we focus on henceforth, is to consider polynomial basis functions by letting $b_k(t)=t^k$ in Definition \ref{basisdef}.\footnote{An advantage of polynomial basis functions is that it is in principle possible to relax the assumption that the basis functions are correctly specified, assuming instead that $y_{it}^{(3)}(0)$ in Assumption \ref{ass:Series2} is a continuous (but unknown) function of time.
+Our results make it clear that a linear time trend can only be dealt with by either using an untreated group or, when an untreated group is not available, by using (at least two) pre-treatment time periods to model the trend (which leads to our polynomial regression).} Other basis functions could be used, e.g., periodicity could be captured by Fourier basis functions.
+Our practical recommendation, and what we focus on henceforth, is to consider polynomial basis functions by letting $b_k(t)=t^k$ in Definition \ref{basisdef}.\footnote{An advantage of polynomial basis functions is that it is in principle possible to relax the assumption that the basis functions are correctly specified by instead assuming that $y_{it}^{(3)}(0)$ in Assumption \ref{ass:Series2} is a continuous (but otherwise unspecified) function of time.